 - The ability to maintain connection through an FES failover.

 - Tesira VoIP products can support proprietary dialing normalization rules.
-All normalization rules must be exported from Lync and manually input into the Tesira VoIP product.
-Tesira cannot automatically accept dialing normalization rules from a Lync system via the SIP registration process.
+Normalization rules can be received automatically during the SIP registration process (as of firmware version 3.0), or they can be exported from Lync and manually input into the Tesira VoIP product.

 - Tesira VoIP products support the use of the E.164 dialing method required by Lync systems.
 They also support the use of dialing normalization rules to convert a "common" number to an E.164 compliant number.